kaiusl/KLPlugins.RaceEngineer/NOTES.md

 ## Definite todos

+- [ ] Use broadcast data for track grip status
 - [ ] Move database interactions to different thread or use async
   - [x] Passed inserts off to separate threads.
 Joining every thread before next interaction with db.
   - How to pass of queries to separate threads?